 Summer internship in San Francisco/New York AND international.
 The application deadline is in January.

 Great Lakes Commission Sea Grant Fellowship (Ann Arbor, MI)

 Paid work and enrichment experience in one of the nation's largest metropolitan areas at a major regional planning agency.
 The application deadline is in February.

 The CREW Network Foundation scholarship program supports future female leaders as they pursue university-level education that will lead to careers in commercial real estate.
 Award: $5000 toward tuition and books, paid summer internship.
 The application deadline is in April.

 Questions?
-Contact the Urban Planning Career Services (Lou Ecken, firstname.lastname@example.org).
+Contact the Urban and Regional Planning Career Services (Lou Ecken, firstname.lastname@example.org).